masterDev07/BelBedu9/README.md

 This application is available for free until **[Expired](kadaluwarsa.txt)**.
-If you're interested in ordering an extended version that lasts up to 15 years, please reach out to the creator of BelBedu9 via email. 📧
+If you're interested in ordering an extended version that lasts up to 15 years, please reach out to the creator of **Bel Bedu9** via email. 📧

 ## Contact Us 📬

 If you have any questions, feel free to contact us at:
 - ✉️ Email: [duitmoro@yahoo.com](mailto:duitmoro@yahoo.com)

-Thank you for using BelBedu9!
-We hope this application proves to be beneficial for you. 🎉✨
+Thank you for using **Bel Bedu9!** We hope this application proves to be beneficial for you. 🎉✨